5 Essential Poodle Grooming Tasks

 Left untended, the poodles’ curly coat will twist into tighter and tighter knots that eventually must be cut out rather than brushed out.
 I’m sure there are many professional dog groomers that will attest to that!

-Poodle grooming at least 2-3 times a week will keep your four-legged friend looking his best.
+Poodle grooming with a slicker brush at least 2-3 times a week will keep your four-legged friend looking his best.

 A Poodle has large drop-down ear flaps which, unfortunately, encourage infection because it’s dark, warm and moist in there.